jchristgit/bolt/docs/documentation_syntax.md

   When passing arguments of this type, use the form `<amount><unit>`.
 For example, to pass a duration spanning 5 days, use `5d`.
 You can also combined multiple units, for example `2h30m`.
+  To specify the current point in time (an "empty" duration from the bot's view), use `now`.
+For example, you can use `.infr expiry 42 now` to instantly expire an infraction.